Diablo IV: How to Build Falling Star Arbiter Paladin for T4

 Instant deliveryNo spam, unsubscribe anytime

-When to switch into the real endgame version
+When to switch into the endgame version

 Advertisement

-• Using Falling Star as travel only: it should be your engage and form engine, not just a flashy gap closer.
+• Using Falling Star as travel only: it should be your engage and form engine, not just a gap closer.

 • Overvaluing attack speed: wings care more about uptime than swing speed.